 Born Mary Harris in Cork County, Ireland, the woman who would become Mother Jones immigrated to North America with her family as a child to escape the Irish famine.
 She spent her early years in Canada and trained to be a dressmaker and teacher.
-Historians are uncertain about her year of birth and mark it anywhere between 1830 and 1844.
+Historians are uncertain about her exact date of birth but she was baptized on August 1, 1837.

 In her early 20s, she moved to Chicago, where she worked as a dressmaker, and then to Memphis, Tenn., where she met and married George Jones, a skilled iron molder and staunch unionist.
 The couple had four children when tragedy struck: A yellow fever epidemic in 1867, which killed hundreds of people, took the lives of Mary’s husband and all four children.

 Mary moved back to Chicago and returned to commercial dressmaking.
 She opened her own shop, patronized by some of the wealthiest women in town.
 According to one account of her life, Mary’s interest in the union movement grew when she sewed for wealthy Chicago families.
 "I would look out of the plate glass windows and see the poor, shivering wretches, jobless and hungry, walking alongside the frozen lake front," she said.
 "The tropical contrast of their condition with that of the tropical comfort of the people for whom I sewed was painful to me.
 My employers seemed neither to notice nor to care."